nolmoonen/jpeggpu/README.md

 - Flexible API: no implicit synchronization between host and device in the decoding process, explicit device memory management allowing reuse, thread safety, C99 compatible, and OS independent.
 - Simple library design: JPEG application segments are not interpreted, i.e. no attempt is made to interpret color space.
 No attempt is made to support non-standard JPEGs (no EOF marker, table index out of bounds, etc.).

+- Baseline process
+- Extended but not 12-bit samples

 ## Building

 Build with CMake, for example: